 There’s nothing at all to making this dish.
 I tend to brown the beef and simmer in a Dutch oven, just to avoid splatters.
 Make sure your noodles are al dente or you’ll end up with a not so appealing dish that just melds together in one solid mass.
 Ask me how I know this; never mind, don’t!

 I will say that it really is old-fashioned “plain” cooking which I welcome now and then as kind of a respite to so many of the more flavorful food dishes I tend to make.
-If these simple flavors aren’t so much your thing, feel free to doctor this up with a little garlic and/or onion powder.
+If these simple flavors aren’t so much your thing, feel free to doctor this up with a little garlic and/or onion powder or any of your favorite herbs.
+Italian seasoning is nice.
 Just add it to the beef/tomato sauce as it simmers.

 You can always go heavier on the cheese and add some into the layers of noodles and ground beef mixture if you want.
 I use Cheddar but another option is Parmesan – honestly, I’ve only ever seen this made with the Parmesan from a can which gets all golden and nutty and kind of crispy on the top.
 The sour cream can be substituted with yogurt.